coderefinery/git-intro/content/browsing.md

 :::::{tabs}

 ::::{group-tab} GitHub
-Click on the time symbol in the repository view:
+Click on the timeline symbol in the repository view:
   :::{figure} img/browsing/history.png
   :alt: Screenshot on GitHub of where to find the commit history
   :width: 100%